OPEN BANKING APIs

 Various integration methods have been developed to integrate OLYMPIC Banking System, either as a central core with satellite systems, or as part of a larger functional architecture connecting disparate systems using different technologies.

 Third-party interfacing enables support for interbank communication, broker messaging and market data feeds, as well as providing access to the increasingly important fintech community.

 Besides this constant innovation is necessary to implement optimised protocols and high-performing infrastructures with a view to providing a better user experience along with an optimised developer experience.

 The OLYMPIC Banking System is open and based on industry best practices.
 In addition it offers a flexible and fully secure integration layer, enabling interfacing with many external systems including:

 KYC, KYT, AML & fraud detection systems

-Third-party business applications, such as digital channels, CRM and data analytics systems, can be integrated seamlessly using the hundreds of OLYMPIC Banking System APIs, web services or dedicated connectors, ensuring hassle-free implementation.
+Third-party business applications, such as digital channels, CRM and data analytics systems, can be integrated seamlessly using the hundreds of OLYMPIC Banking System APIs, web services or dedicated connectors, ensuring hassle-free implementations.

-Open APIs are made available to facilitate the real-time integration of OLYMPIC Banking System with complex enterprise-wide business systems.
-These APIs are provided in the form of RESTful web services documented using the Open API Specification (aka Swagger).
-These APIs are fully compliant with open banking regulations such as PSD2, LUXHUB, Open Banking UK, etc.
+Open APIs are made available to facilitate the real-time integration of the OLYMPIC Banking System with complex enterprise-wide business systems.
+In fact these APIs are provided in the form of RESTful web services documented using the Open API Specification (aka Swagger).
+Moreover these APIs are fully compliant with open banking regulations such as PSD2, LUXHUB, Open Banking UK, etc.

-Security is a key concern in relation to these enterprise APIs, and message-level security is achieved in compliance with OAuth 2, OIDC, WS-Security and JAAS standards.
-Transport-level security requires TLS/HTTPS.
+Security is a key concern in relation to enterprise APIs, message-level security is achieved in compliance with OAuth 2, OIDC, WS-Security and JAAS standards and transport-level security requires TLS/HTTPS.